 The City of Sanford CDBG funds are not allocated for rental projects, so the Strategic Plan and Action Plan activities do not address "worst case housing needs", defined as follows: low income renter households who pay more than half of their income for rent, live in seriously substandard housing, which includes homeless people, or have been involuntarily displaced.
 While these needs are not addressed specifically with the CDBG funds, efforts to meet these needs are realized through the implementation of rental project by Seminole County Community Services, including the HOME funded Tenant Based Rental Assistance Program, SHIP funded Rapid Rehousing, Emergency Solutions Grant Rapid Rehousing, and CoC Shelter Care Plus programs.
 City of Sanford residents are eligible to apply for and receive services under each of these rental assistance programs.
 The affordable housing needs of persons with disabilities are addressed through the CDBG funded housing rehabilitation Immediate Needs program, which can provide homeowners with accessibility improvements to disabled homeowners.
 Additionally, the SHIP program requires a minimum 20% set aside of the annual allocation be used for affordable housing activiites to benefit persons with special needs.
-In recent years, Seminole County has expended approximately \$994,227 in set aside funds, and a substantial portion of the funds were used to assist homeowners within the city limits of Sanford.
+In recent years, Seminole County has expended approximately \$994,227 in set aside funds, and a substantial portion of the funds were used to assist homeowners within the city limits of Sanford with an emphasis on District two consistant with the City CDBG target area.